ApacheFriends/xampp-control-windows/README.md

 The XAMPP control panel is a little Delphi application that helps on the daily usage of XAMPP on Windows.
 Apart from starting and stopping services, it provides extended features like installing the component as a Windows service, checking the logs or launching a cmd console with a preloaded environment in which you can run maintenance commands.

+This tool was originally created by Steffen Strueber.

 ## Building XAMPP control panel for Windows

 The XAMPP control panel for Windows is currently built using the [Delphi 10 software](https://downloads.embarcadero.com/Item/30352) trial version.
 The basic workflow for building the XAMPP control panel is listed below: